jgkramer/jgkramer.github.io/_drafts/post8_solarmath.md

 - There could be "throttling" of generation, if the amount of power generated from solar panels exceeds either the power demanded at the time or transmission capabilities of the grid

 ### Conclusion

+Shortcomings notwithstanding, this exercise validates the premise that the physics of the world (the intensity of the sun's rays and the angle of the sun in the sky) as well as engineering choices (how panel installations are built) predictably determine what is possible to expect from an energy generation installation.